-Seligman pointed out that optimism is not limited to positive statements or witnessing excellence and success in life, but rather to the individual's way of thinking.
+Seligman pointed out that optimism is not limited to positive statements witnessing excellence and success in life, but rather to the individual's way of thinking.
 This theory is based on two concepts: the optimistic explanatory style, and the pessimistic explanatory style.
 Of course, there is a difference between the optimist and the pessimist (Seligman, 2006).
-He identified three dimensions which are internal/external: stable/unstable and global/specific.
-For instance. according to the attributional style model, if a person's explanatory style tends to deem bad events as internal, stable, and global, they have a pessimistic explanatory style because they consider the bad experience or event as their fault, one that will not change in the future, and is generally problematic rather than specific to that particular event.
-Whereas a person with an optimistic explaining style, on the hand. is said to other interpret unfavourable events as external, unstable, and specific.
+He identified three dimensions which are internal/external: stable/unstable global/specific. instance. according to the attributional style model, if a person's explanatory style tends to deem bad events as internal, stable, and global, they have a pessimistic explanatory style because they consider the bad experience or event as their fault, one that will not change in the future, and is generally problematic rather than specific to that particular event.
+Whereas a person with an optimistic explaining style, on the is hand. said to interpret unfavourable events as external, unstable, and specific.
 The optimistic individual assigns no blame to oneself and believes that change is possible and that the negative experience was unique to that situation and should not be applied to all others (Al-Aboudi and Saleh, 2018).